Snapchat Guide

 Stories, Memories and Discover

 Stories: Adding images or video to your Story creates a series of Snaps that stay on Snapchat for 24 hours.
-You can choose to have your Story visible to all Snapchatters, just your Snapchat friends or a group of your choosing.
+You can choose to have your Story visible to all Snapchatters, just your Snapchat friends or a custom group of your friends.

 Memories: Memories is your own personal collection of Snaps and Stories you’ve created that you want to save.
-You’re able to put a password on private snaps, so that only you can unlock these memories.
+You’re able to put a password on private Snaps and Stories, called “My Eyes Only”, so that only you can unlock these memories.

 Snap Map